Drifting by car, an adrenaline-pumping maneuver for true professionals

 Kart types and race categories

-The aforementioned distinction between single-speed karts and shifter karts is a prime example of how different types of karts exist.
+The aforementioned distinction between single-speed karts and shifter karts is a first example of how different types of karts exist.
 Differences that are also reflected in the competitions and the age of the drivers who can drive the various vehicles.
+Another fundamental distinction is that relating to the engines , which can be:

 • 4 times;